The Soul

 streams of energy by which it is vitalized.
 Every petal is sparkling with

-quivering points of fire and vibrating life, and this vitality is reflected by
+quivering points of fire and vibrating life, and this vitality is

 the beauty of the Jewel at the center.
 This glowing Jewel radiates